Be Your Best Self: Yoga for Families

 Once everyone chills out a bit, demonstrate a familiar yoga pose you know your kids will enjoy.
 Try 1 or 2 and learn new ones.
 Start some dinner and lead the kids as you cut the veggies or boil the pasta water.
 You could begin with a strength-building Warrior and a balancing Tree.
 Move into Star pose, with a Triangle pose on each side.
 Discharge pent up tension with Volcano and Archer’s Bow.
 Use quick in and out breaths to clear stagnant energy with Woodchopper– reach over head as you inhale, fold forward and swing your arms down like you are chopping wood as you exhale.

 Quiet and calm the nervous system once you release tension.
+Sometimes, you can even use a vagus stimulation device to energize your vagus nerve and help improve overall bodily processes, and calm your nervous system.
 Fill up with kind words, hugs, warm feelings of closeness, and gratitude.
 Ahh, you are home.
 Everyone can sit at the table, truly be present, taste the real food and enjoy each other’s company.

 Another family activity, while you are cutting the vegetables and sautéing the chicken or after dinner, is you can make up or tell a story you know is a family favorite.
 Have fun!